20+ FFmpeg Commands For Beginners - OSTechNix

 2. Converting video files to different formats

-FFmpeg is powerful audio and video converter, so It’s possible to convert media files between different formats.
-Say for example, to convert mp4 file to avi file, run:
+Since FFmpeg is a feature-rich and powerful audio and video converter, so It's possible to convert media files between different formats.
+Say for example, to convert

 $ ffmpeg -i video.mp4 video.avi